ROSS-org/ROSS/README-vis.md

 Currently several different types of instrumentation have been added to ROSS: GVT-based, real time sampling, and event tracing.
 All 3 instrumentation types can be used independently or together.
 The options for the data collection show under the title "ROSS Stats" when you run `--help` with a ROSS/CODES model.
-The GVT-based and real time sampling require no changes to the model-level code.
+No instrumentation type requires changes to the model-level code in order to run.
 Just make sure you've built ROSS using the Vis2 branch and then rebuild your model (including CODES if necessary).
-The event tracing does require some minor changes to model code in order to work and is described in the event tracing section below.
+However, the event tracing does require some minor changes to model code in order to collect event type information.
+The details are described in the event tracing section below.

 For all instrumentation types, you can use `--stats-filename` option to set a prefix for the output files.
 All of the output files are stored in a directory named `stats-output` that is created in the running directory.